cbrenner04/tfd_core_features/README.md

     SAUCE_USERNAME; SAUCE_ACCESS_KEY

-Once you have the data seeded in the app and the env_variables.rb file configured, run the following to see what rake tasks apply to particular sweet you are looking to run:
+Once you have the data seeded in the app and the env_variables.rb file configured, run the following to see what rake tasks apply to particular suite you are looking to run:

     rake -T